Fourth Reich

-The Fourth Reich (Viertes Reich) is the hypothetical successor to the Third Reich (Nazi Germany, 1933–1945).
-The term is used to describe the regime's possible survival (e.g. in South America) or its resurgence as envisioned by Neo-Nazis.
+The Fourth Reich (Viertes Reich) is the hypothetical successor to Nazi Germany, also known as the "Third Reich" (1933–1945).
+The term is used to describe the regime's possible survival (e.g. in South America) or its resurgence as envisioned by neo-Nazis.

 The term has also been used pejoratively by leftist commentators in the United States to describe the rise of right-wing populism and by Eurosceptics to decry Germany's influence on the European Union.

 Origin

 The term "Third Reich" was coined by Arthur Moeller van den Bruck in his 1923 book Das dritte Reich (Germany's Third Empire).
-He defined the Holy Roman Empire (800–1806) as the First Reich, the German Empire (1871–1918) as the Second Reich, while the Third Reich was a postulated ideal state including all German people, including Austria.
+He defined the Holy Roman Empire (962–1806) as the First Reich, the German Empire (1871–1918) as the Second Reich, while the Third Reich was a postulated ideal state including all German people, including Austria.
 The term was used by Nazi Germany to position their regime as a successor to these two empires.

 The term "Fourth Reich" has been used in a variety of different ways.
 Neo-Nazis have used it to describe their envisioned revival of an ethnically pure state, especially Nazi Germany.
 Conspiracy theorists like Max Spiers, Peter Levenda, and Jim Marrs have used the term derogatorily to refer to what they perceive to be a covert continuation of Nazism.

+Ironically, Jewish emigrants from Germany described their quarter in New York City — Washington Heights — as Fourth Reich.